 - Mulching mower functionality — generates significantly less dust than a traditional mower, returns nutrients and moisture back to the soil for a healthier lawn, and is beneficial for air quality and those with allergies

 - An edge mowing option to get a clean cut along the edges of the mowing area

 - Auto-adjust capability — whether manually skipped or mowing schedule is delayed due to weather, iMow compensates, making up lost time later in the week

-- Built-in rain sensor to delay mowing when raining, return to outdoor docking station until sensor is dry, and automatically resume mowing plan
+- Built-in rain sensor to delay mowing when raining, return to the outdoor docking station until the sensor is dry, and automatically resume the mowing plan

 - Smart safety technology — if someone attempts to lift or tip the iMow, the mowing blade is designed to stop and only resume mowing when manually instructed by the user